 I’m referring to the sentence: “You don’t need static type checking if you have 100% unit test coverage.”

 Who’s right?
-Is Uncle Bob right?
+Is Martin right?
 Are his detractors right?

-But most iOS folks use their production app delegate when testing.
+But most folks use their regular iOS app delegate when testing.
 This is a problem.

 That’s because when you run your tests, it first fires up your app — which probably does a lot.
 A bunch of slow stuff.
 And that’s a bunch of slow stuff we don’t need or want for our tests.